GroestlCoin/Groestlcoin-Multisig/README.md

     -CoinQ and CoinDB are licensed under the AGPLv3 license.

-In addition, mSIGNA depends on the following:
+In addition, Groestlcoin Multisig depends on the following:

     - Qt5 application and UI framework          http://qt-project.org/
         * Qt5Core